 In this module you will explore Sexual and Reproductive Health (SRH) in the contexts of human rights, equity, gender equality and health systems and policies, and discuss the link between SRH and the United Nations' Sustainable Development Goals (SDGs).
 Topics covered include an introduction to the concepts, history and evolution of SRH and its components; strategies to implement SRH programmes; SRH services; needs assessment of SRH services; and monitoring and evaluation of SRH programmes.
 The module uses interactive lectures to introduce concepts, supported by individual and small group work on scenarios and case studies.
-The module is assessed by a 15 minute oral presentation on situational analysis conducted for the written assignment of this module (20%) and a 3000-word essay on situation analysis of an SRH issue in a specific population (80%).
+The module is assessed by a 15 minute oral presentation of a situational analysis on a topical SRH issue of the student's choice (40%) and a 90 minute MCQ exam (60%).